 We have not received any revenues to date through the sale of our products and do not expect to have significant revenues until we are either able to sell our product candidates after obtaining applicable regulatory approvals or we establish collaborations that provide us with licensing fees, milestone payments, royalties, up-front payments or other revenue.
-As of June 30, 2007, our deficit accumulated during development stage was approximately \$78.2 million.
+As of September 30, 2007, our deficit accumulated during development stage was approximately \$81.4 million.

 Our operating expenses will depend on many factors, including the progress of our drug development efforts and the potential commercialization of our product candidates.
-Research and development ("R&D") expenses, which include expenses associated with salaries for research and development personnel, stock-based compensation, the purchase of in-process research and development, drug synthesis and manufacturing to support clinical programs, consulting fees, clinical trial costs, sponsored research costs, toxicology studies, license fees, milestone payments relating to research and development agreements, and other fees and costs related to the development of product candidates, will be dependent on the results of our drug development efforts.
-General and administration ("G&A") expenses include expenses associated with the compensation of employees, stock-based compensation relating to G&A activities, professional fees, insurance and other administrative matters associated with our facilities in the Research Triangle Park, N.C. ("RTP") in support of our drug development programs.
+Our research and development expenses, which include expenses associated with salaries for research and development personnel, stockbased compensation, the purchase of in-process research and development, drug synthesis and manufacturing to support clinical programs, consulting fees, clinical trial costs, sponsored research costs, toxicology studies, license fees, milestone payments relating to research and development agreements, and other fees and costs related to the development of product candidates, will depend on the results of our drug development efforts.
+Our general and administration expenses include expenses associated with the compensation of employees, stock-based compensation relating to G&A activities, professional fees, insurance and other administrative matters associated with our facilities in the Research Triangle Park, N.C. ("RTP") in support of our drug development programs.